Investment service FutureAdvisor raises $15.5 million to fund its growth

 LendingClub, which allows borrowers and lenders to connect directly, raised more than $100 million in debt and equity earlier this year from T. Rowe Price and others.
 Check, which helps customers track bills and bank balances, raised $24 million last year from Morgenthaler Ventures and others.

 Canvas Venture Fund led FutureAdvisor’s latest round.
-Founded in 2010 by two former Microsoft (MSFT.O) engineers, FutureAdvisor has now raised $21.5 million from Sequoia Capital and others.
+Founded in 2010 by two former Microsoft engineers, FutureAdvisor has now raised $21.5 million from Sequoia Capital and others.
+(Reporting by Sarah McBride; Editing by Cynthia Osterman)